wallee94/serverless-img-upload/README.md

 # Serverless Image Upload

-This is an example app to show how to upload an image (o any file) to an s3 bucket from client-side, avoiding the duplicate process of uploading the image to a middleware server first.
+This is an example of how to upload an image (or any file) to an s3 bucket from client-side from a serverless app, avoiding the process of uploading the image to a middleware server or function first.

-Here I use s3 presigned urls to give access to the client to write to the bucket.
+Here I use s3 presigned urls to give temporal access to the client to write to the bucket.

 Upload validations and url exchange are done using flask.
 Zappa